gohugoio/hugo/content/templates/rss.md

 ## Configuring RSS

-If the following are provided in the site’s config file then then they will be included in the RSS output.
+If the following are provided in the site’s config file, then they will be included in the RSS output.
 Example values are provided.

     languageCode = "en-us"